Frequently Asked Questions | NYU Tandon School of Engineering

 Are there any upcoming information sessions or seminars I can attend?

-To learn more and receive notifications about upcoming online seminars and info-sessions, please visit our Digital Learning events page.
+To view the list of upcoming online information sessions, please visit our Digital Learning events page.

 Whom should I contact with additional questions?